 It’s a good idea to write these numbers down and put them in a drawer somewhere.
 If you want to get high-tech, you can use Evernote or Google Keep.
 I put all the little bits of info about the house (filter sizes, bulbs, etc.) there.
 It’s handy to pull it up on your phone when you need it.

 If you take care of your mower, it will last for 10-15 years or more.
 That sheet will come in handy.

 3. Clean or replace the spark plugs

 Dirty plugs will cause backfires and slow starting.
 Not to mention using up more gas while you cut.

 I don’t replace mine every year.
-They seem to work fine with a yearly cleaning.
+The spark plugs seem to work fine with yearly cleaning.

 Disconnect the spark plug cap and find a socket or wrench that will fit.
-Unscrew the plug and take a look at it.
+Then, unscrew the plug and take a look at it.

 4. The best way to sharpen lawn mower blades

 This step is so important it should have been number 1.
 A dull blade will make grass cutting feel like a chore.
 Get it?
 Hah!